ansys/pyansys-sound/doc/source/index.rst

         :link: user_guide/index
         :link-type: doc

-        Understand how to start a DPF server, load a WAV signal, and perform operations on the signal.
+        Learn how to start a DPF server, load a WAV signal, and perform operations on the signal.

     .. grid-item-card:: API reference :material-regular:`bookmark`